OpenVoiceOS/ovos-docker/README.md

 cd ovos-docker
 docker compose up -d
 ```

+The `1000` UID/GID could be different depending your system, just run the `id` command to determine your UID/GID.

 By default, `docker compose` will look for a `docker-compose.yml` and an `.env` files, but more files could be added to the command to extend the services configuration.